joshchartier/joshchartier.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral scholar in the [Chang Lab](http://changlab.ucsf.edu/) at the University of Calfornia, San Francisco.
-I am developing a brain-computer interface that enables people with severe movement and speech impairments to communicate via a real-time speech synthesizer that decodes neural signals of intended speech.
+My work is focused on developing a brain-computer interface that enables people with severe movement and speech impairments to communicate via a real-time speech synthesizer that decodes neural signals of intended speech.

-I also completed my PhD in the [Chang Lab](http://changlab.ucsf.edu/) through [Joint Graduate Program in Bioengineering](http://bioegrad.berkley.edu) at UC Berkeley and UCSF.
+In 2019, I completed my PhD in the [Chang Lab](http://changlab.ucsf.edu/) through [Joint Graduate Program in Bioengineering](http://bioegrad.berkley.edu) at UC Berkeley and UCSF.
 My dissertation incorporated machine learning, linguistics, neuroscience and signal
                             processing to investigate [neural mechanisms underlying natural speech production](https://www.ucsf.edu/news/2018/05/410606/study-reveals-brain-activity-patterns-underlying-fluent-speech) and developed [machine learning algorithms to decode speech from brain (electrocorticography)
                                 signals](https://www.ucsf.edu/news/2019/04/414296/synthetic-speech-generated-brain-recordings).

-I graduated from Rice University with a Bachelors of Science in Electrical Engineering.
+I graduated from Rice University with a BS in Electrical Engineering in 2014.